shams-nahid/My-Daily-AWS-Study/docs/Notes/IAM/10 IAM Single Sign On.md

 ## Single Sign On

-- Single sion on for
+- Single sign on for
   - Multiple accounts
   - 3rd party Applications
 - Integrated with `AWS Organization`